zadigg/zadigg/README.md

   .. .. .. >>

-## I'm a Full Stack Developer and Perfectionist.
+## I'm a Full Stack Developer and Perfectionist..

 - 👀 I’m interested in web development
 - 💞️ I’m looking to collaborate on web developments that follows the current trend